SanjeevSaniel/SanjeevSaniel/README.md

 - 👋 Hi, I’m @SanjeevSaniel
-- 👀 I ❤️ Web Development
+- 👀 I ❤️ Web Development<!--🌱 I’m currently finishing up on React, Node -->
-- 🌱 I’m currently finishing up on React, Node
+- 🌱 Have worked on using React, Node, Pega CRM.
 - 💞️ I’m looking to work as a Web Developer
 - 📫 Reach me :- sanjeevsanielkujur7@outlook.com